Unity Mitford: Inside the inner circle

+Mitford was not the only woman who was vying for Hitler's attention: there was also the Austrian aristocrat Stephanie von Hohenlohe.
+Mitford developed a great dislike of von Hohenlohe and a jealousy of her closeness to Hitler.
+Mitford tried to share her suspicions with Hitler that von Hohenlohe was a double agent and questioning why he would keep someone of suspected Jewish origin around him.
+Hitler, despite Mitford's warnings, did not act on them.

 At the 1939 Bayreuth Festival, Hitler warned Unity and her sister Diana that war with Britain was inevitable within weeks and they should return home.
 Diana returned to England, while Unity chose to remain in Germany, though her family sent pleas for her to come home.
 After Britain's declaration of war on Germany on 3 September 1939, Unity was distraught.
 Diana Mitford told an interviewer in 1999: "She told me that if there was a war, which of course we all terribly hoped there might not be, that she would kill herself because she couldn't bear to live and see these two countries tearing each other to pieces, both of which she loved."

-On the morning of 3 September she visited the Gauleiter Adolf Wagner to inquire if she would be detained as an enemy alien, receiving assurances from Wagner that she would not.
+On the morning of 3 September, she visited the Gauleiter Adolf Wagner to inquire if she would be detained as an enemy alien, receiving assurances from Wagner that she would not.
 He was concerned by her demeanour and assigned two men to follow her, but she managed to shake them off by the time she entered the English Garden in Munich, where she took a pearl-handled pistol given to her by Hitler for protection and shot herself in the head.
-She survived the suicide attempt, and was hospitalised in Munich, where Hitler frequently visited her.
+She survived, though badly injured, and was hospitalised in Munich, where Hitler frequently visited her.
 He paid her bills and arranged for her return home.